Chagrilled/P4-DandoriDesktop/readme.md

 ## 🛠️ Setup/Workflow

-DDT reads and writes to local game files that must be decoded to their JSON forms from extracted `.uasset` files.
+DDT reads and writes to local game files that must be decoded to their JSON forms from **extracted `.uasset`** files.
 It is assumed you have these files already.

 Use the `Settings` menu to set 4 things:

-- `Carrot4 Folder` - Folder containing your game file structure as JSON - this should contain `Maps/` and `Placeables/`
+- `Carrot4 Folder` - Folder containing your game file structure as JSON - this folder should contain `Maps/` and `Placeables/`
 - `Encoder Folder` - Folder containing [P4UassetEditor](https://gamebanana.com/tools/15077).
 Assumes the files/folders are not renamed
 - `castoc Folder` - Folder containing `castoc`.
 Assumes the files/folders are not renamed
 - `Output Paks Folder` - Folder (probably) in your emulator you want your built mod's outputs to go to